 - Are there cultural and linguistic differences that need to be accounted for in your community?

-- What other initiative are currently being implemented locally that a new programme would need to fit with and how will they help or hinder a new programme?
+- What other initiative are currently being implemented locally that a new intervention would need to fit with and how will they help or hinder a new intervention?

 - Have you considered what your current capacity is?